x

-NEWPORT NEWS, Va. — The Newport News community continues to grapple with the shooting of a Richneck Elementary School teacher, a tragedy that has raised questions on school safety, administrative actions and how a child got his hands on a gun.
+NEWPORT NEWS, Va. — One year later, the Newport News community continues to grapple with the 2023 shooting of a Richneck Elementary School teacher, a tragedy that has raised questions on school safety, administrative actions and how a child got his hands on a gun.

 The student was taken into custody and to a hospital to be evaluated and cared for, according to Newport News police.
 Because he's a minor, his identity is unknown.

-Here's everything we know about how the shooting itself and the aftermath unfolded.
+Here's everything we know about how the shooting and its aftermath unfolded.

 In a news conference, city officials said the shooting was not accidental, that it happened in a first-grade classroom when a student started arguing with a teacher and that the teacher's injuries were life-threatening.
 Everyone else in the school building was safe.